maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-rise-of-vibe-coding.md

 I have already suggested in [another article](significance-of-architecture), that uncontrolled code generation without a properly established architectural restrictions may lead to rapid quality degradation, exponential growth of complexity and in consequence to technical death of the code base.
 This is of course something I cannot prove (yet).

+So, having this vague definition, plus an enormous hype wave of everything related to generative AI, we are on the clear path to trivialize yet another IT term, *Vibe Coding*.

+## The Experiment

 [vibe-coding-definition]: https://en.wikipedia.org/wiki/Vibe_coding